Is Cosleeping a Good Idea?

 - Liz and Eric

-Many parents find that they can get some of the benefits of cosleeping without the risks by having the baby sleep in a bassinet, play yard, or crib in the same room, near their bed.
-And products are available that attach to the side of the bed so that babies are within reach of their parents but still in their own safe space.
+To help keep your baby safe but also close, consider room-sharing (sometimes called "co-sleeping").
+Room-sharing means having your infant's sleep space near your bed, but not in your bed.
+Many parents find that they get some of the benefits of bed-sharing without the risks by having the baby sleep in a bassinet, play yard, or crib in the same room near their bed.
+Also, products are available that attach to the side of the bed so that babies are within reach of their parents but still in their own safe space.

 - always put babies to sleep on their back

-- never cosleep on soft surfaces, such as a waterbed, a couch, or armchair
+- never bed-share on soft surfaces, such as a waterbed, couch, or armchair

 - make sure the bed's headboard and footboard do not have openings or cutouts that could trap the baby's head